medcomdk/dk-medcom-acknowledgement/docs/assets/documents/IntroToTecSpecENG.md

 </tbody>
 </table>

->Note:The Acknowledgement standard is inherited from MedCom Messaging, therefore a detailed description of the must support elements can be found on <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank"> technical content of MedCom Messaging.</a>
+>Note:The Acknowledgement standard is inherited from MedCom Messaging.Therefore a detailed description of the MustSupport elements can be found on the <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank"> technical content of MedCom Messaging.</a>

 ## 1.1 Codes for Detailed Error Description

 The ValueSet used for detailed error description, in the element OperationOutCome.issue.details.coding, is currently fairly empty, as MedCom wants input from IT-vendors on which codes give values in their systems.
 Across sectors there must be an agreed list of codes.

 # 2 General Acknowledgement Messaging Model
-The <a href="#Fig1"> Figure 1</a> illustrates the structure of the Acknowledgement message.The Acknowledgement message follows <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank">MedCom's FHIR messaging model</a> except from the carbon-copy destination, that is not allowed.
+<a href="#Fig1"> Figure 1</a> illustrates the structure of the Acknowledgement message.
+The Acknowledgement message follows <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank">MedCom's FHIR messaging model</a> except  the carbon-copy destination, which is not allowed.

 <figure>
 <img src="../Images/MedComAcknowledgementMessage.png" alt="Show references between the profiles in an HospitalNotification message." style="width:50%" id="Fig1">